Nagas won’t merge with India, but will co-exist says NSCN-IM

 The NSCN(IM) also said that opportunists, deserters, opponents and detractors who have never fought for the cause have started claiming their shares, now that the solution is around.

 Maintaining that the "good Lord has opened the door for the Nagas", it said, "We must seize the opportunity.
-We must explore every possible way to finding the long-cherished solution."
+We must explore every possible way of finding a long-cherished solution."

 The outfit, however, asserted that the Nagas "will not merge into the Union of India, but they will co-exist with the Union of India as two entities".
 "They are a recognised entity.